 40%

-a) Of women who had been in a relationship longer than 12 months.
+(b) Of women aged 18 years and older who had been in a relationship longer than 12 months.

 Source: Boxall and Morgan 2021.

-For more information on how the pandemic has affected Australians in the context of longer-term trends, See ‘Chapter 2 Changes in the health of Australians during the COVID-19 period’ in Australia’s health 2022: data insights
+For more information, see FDSV and COVID-19.
+See also ‘Chapter 2 - Changes in the health of Australians during the COVID-19 pandemic’ in Australia’s health 2022: data insights.

 What influences family, domestic and sexual violence?

 Social attitudes and norms shape the context in which violence occurs.
-The National Community Attitudes towards Violence against Women Survey (NCAS) in 2017 indicated that most Australians reject attitudes supportive of violence against women and have a good understanding of violence against women.
+The National Community Attitudes towards Violence against Women Survey (NCAS) shows that in Australia, between 2009 and 2021, there was a positive shift in attitudes that reject gender inequality and violence against women.
+There was also an improvement in understanding of violence against women.

-While results were generally encouraging, some findings were concerning and highlight areas for improvement.
-Select estimates from the NCAS are summarised below.
+While results were generally encouraging, some findings were concerning and highlight areas for improvement, select findings are summarised below.

-• Almost 1 in 3 (32%) Australians believed that women who do not leave their abusive partners are partly responsible for violence continuing.
+• 25% believed that women who do not leave their abusive partners are partly responsible for violence continuing

-• Over 2 in 5 (42%) Australians agreed it was common for sexual assault accusations to be used as a way of getting back at men.
+• 34% agreed it was common for sexual assault accusations to be used as a way of getting back at men

-• 1 in 5 (20%) Australians believed violence is a normal reaction to day-to-day stress.
+• 23% believed domestic violence is a normal reaction to day-to-day stress

-• Over 1 in 5 (21%) Australians agreed that sometimes a woman can make a man so angry he hits her without meaning to (Webster et al. 2018).
+• 19% agreed that sometimes a woman can make a man so angry he hits her without meaning to

 Understanding of violence against women

-• Over 1 in 3 (34%) Australians did not know that women are more likely to be sexually assaulted by a known person than a stranger.
+• 31% did not know that women are more likely to raped by a known person than a stranger

-• 2 in 5 Australians did not know where to access help for a domestic violence issue.
+• 41% did not know where to access help for a domestic violence issue

-• Almost 1 in 5 (19%) Australians did not recognise that women are more likely than men to suffer physical harm from domestic violence (Webster et al. 2018).
+• 24% did not recognise that women are more likely than men to suffer physical harm from domestic violence (Coumarelos et al. 2023).

 Who is at risk of family, domestic and sexual violence?

 Family, domestic and sexual violence occurs across all ages and demographics.
-However, some groups are more vulnerable than others because they are at greater risk or because the impacts and outcomes of violence can be more serious or long-lasting.
+However, some groups are at greater risk than others and/or may experience impacts and outcomes of violence that are more serious or long-lasting.

 Children

-Children are more vulnerable to family, domestic and sexual violence.
+Children are at greater risk of family, domestic and sexual violence.

 Child protection services

 • Similar proportions of girls and boys were the subjects of substantiations for physical abuse, emotional abuse and neglect.
-However, girls were more likely to be the subject of substantiations for sexual abuse (71% of sexual abuse substantiations) (AIHW 2022).
+However, girls (12%) were more likely to be the subjects of substantiations for sexual abuse than boys (5%) (AIHW 2023).

 Data on child protection services during the first 7 months after COVID-19 was declared a pandemic (March to September 2020) can be found in Child protection in the time of COVID-19.